Everyone relies on gut feelings and personal biases a certain percentage of the time.

 - Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it.

-Situational interview questions
+Situational interview questions that reduce bias

 - What would you do if you made a mistake that no one else noticed?
 Would you address the error and risk slowing things down or ignore it to keep the project or task moving forward?